Virginia-iGEM/igem-wikibrick/wiki/README.md

 ### Use

-Our build system (will soon!) support two types of builds: A Development build and a Live build.
+Our build system supports two types of builds: A Development build and a Live build.

 In order to build both, you will need to first install [Node.js](https://nodejs.org/), then install all Node packages listed under [Build Dependencies](https://github.com/Mantissa-23/VGEM-2018/tree/master/wiki#build-dependencies).
 This can be done by first entering the `wiki` directory, I.E.with `cd wiki` and entering the following commands in any console with npm on its path:

 `npm install`

 `bower install`

-**Note:** You must currently checkout the igemwiki-api branch with `git checkout --track origin/igemwiki-api` to get the build system.
-Master does not yet contain the build system.

 Type `gulp build --env dev` or `gulp dev build` to build a local copy that will be located under `wiki/build`.
 The files produced by this build can be opened in a normal file explorer by any modern web browser.